jistr/mobvious/README.md

 ## Get Started

-1.  **Include Mobvious in your Gemfile**: `gem 'mobvious'`
+1.  **Include Mobvious in your Gemfile**:

+        gem 'mobvious'

 2.  **Tell your app to use Mobvious::Manager as Rack middleware.**
-    If you use Rails, simply add `config.middleware.use Mobvious::Manager` into your `config/application.rb` file.
+    If you use Rails, simply add this into your `config/application.rb`:

+        config.middleware.use Mobvious::Manager

 3.  **Tell Mobvious which strategies it should use.**
-    A good place to put this code for Rails is an initializer – create a file `config/initializers/mobvious.rb` and put this in:
+    A good place for this code in Rails is an initializer – create `config/initializers/mobvious.rb` and use this config to begin with:

         Mobvious.configure do
           strategies = [ Mobvious::Strategies::MobileESP.new ]